morgo/grimoiredotca/wiki/mysql/choose-something-else.md

   meticulously lock tables or make the database read-only for the duration, this produces a backup that requires crash recovery before it will be usable, and can produce an inconsistent database.
-    * This can bite quite hard if you use InnoDB, as InnoDB crash recovery takes time proportional to both the number of InnoDB tables and the total size of InnoDB tables, with a large constant.
 * Dump to SQL with `mysqldump`: slow, relatively large backups, and non-incremental.
 * Archive binary logs: fragile, complex, over-configurable, and configured